 - think different (2)

-- Our family enjoyed a Sunday dinner of pot roast buttered corn and fudge cake (1)
+- our family enjoys a sunday dinner of pot roast buttered corn and fudge cake (1)

 - person \outside a window crying (1)

 - all family gluten free (1)